-- B9.
-The result should be equal to or greater than 0.3 m/s.
-These data are to be recorded in the space provided in the electronic observer logbook. - A plastic water bottle that has a hard plastic screw-on 'stopper' is needed.
+- (i) ensure that all longlines are set so as to achieve a minimum longline sink rate of 0.2 m/s at all times whilst operating under this exemption; - (ii) report daily to its national agency on the achievement of this target whilst operating under this exemption; - (iii) ensure that data collected from longline sink rate tests prior to entering the Convention Area and longline sink rate monitoring during fishing are recorded in the CCAMLR-approved format1 and submitted to the relevant national agency and CCAMLR Data Manager within two months of the vessel departing a fishery to which this measure applies. - Included in the scientific observer electronic logbook. - A plastic water bottle that has a 'stopper' is needed.
 The stopper of the bottle is left open so that the bottle will fill with water after being pulled under water.
-This allows the plastic bottle to be re-used rather than being crushed by water pressure. - On autolines attach to the backbone; on the Spanish longline system attach to the hookline. - Binoculars will make this process easier to view, especially in foul weather.
+This allows the plastic bottle to be re-used rather than being crushed by water pressure. - On autolines attach to the backbone; on the Spanish longline system attach to the hookline. - 4 Binoculars will make this process easier to view, especially in foul weather.